Ryan-012/Chat-project/README.md

 ```

 ## Rooms
- For you to enter on the rooms, using these URLs in browser:
+For you to enter the rooms, use these URLs in the browser:

  - Room one - [http://localhost:3000/group1/](http://localhost:3000/group1/)
  - Room two - [http://localhost:3000/group2/](http://localhost:3000/group2/)